 Some meals may fit certain dietary patterns, including low carb, reduced calorie, or diabetes-friendly.
-However, the only meal plans offered are Signature (for two or four people) and Vegetarian.
+However, Signature (for two or four people) and Vegetarian are the only meal plans offered.

 Blue Apron offers a Signature plan for two or four people, or a Vegetarian plan for two people.

 Blue Apron is delivered to your home in refrigerated boxes sealed with ice packs and insulated liners to ensure freshness during the delivery process.

 All of the ingredients in Blue Apron meals are free of genetically modified organisms (GMOs).
 Additionally, some of the produce and ingredients in the boxes are organic, depending on ingredient availability and sourcing.